| Author Rights Office

 if one exists, and might eventually provide a complete rights database

 for the user and therefore would also receive further rights information.
+As with the author rights office, the consumer

 rights office will confirm this registration upon request so that

+the user can establish ownership.
 As far as I know there is no equivalent of an

 ECMS that acts uniquely for the consumer as in this consumer rights